Testing whether a subgraph is convex or isometric: Subquadratic algorithms for special classes of graphs

 \subsection{Planar graphs}

 Cabello~\cite{Cabello19} gave a randomized algorithm to compute the Wiener index of a planar graph $G$ in $\tilde O(n^{11/6})$ expected time.
 This was improved by Gawrychowski et al.~\cite{GawrychowskiKMS21}, who provided a deterministic algorithm taking $\tilde O(n^{5/3})$ time.
 Both algorithms have the property that they can compute $\sum_{x,y\in U} d_G(x,y)$ for any given $U\subseteq V(G)$.
-Also, both algorithms only use the edge lengths via sums and comparisons of values.
+Also, both algorithms work in the comparison-addition model.
 Therefore, they can also be used to obtain

 where $\hat d_G(x,y)$ is defined via $2$-tuples to model a shortening by an infinitesimal $\delta>0$.
 This shows the following.

 \begin{theorem} Given a planar graph $G$ with $n$ vertices, we can test whether a given subgraph of $G$ is convex or isometric in $\tilde O(n^{5/3})$ time. \end{theorem}